webonyx/graphql-php/docs/how-it-works.md

 Obviously when **Syntax** or **Validation** error is detected - process is interrupted and query is not executed.

+Execution process never throws exceptions.
+Instead all errors are caught and collected in execution result.

 GraphQL is forgiving to **Execution** errors which occur in resolvers of nullable fields.
 If such field throws or returns unexpected value the value of the field in response will be simply replaced with `null` and error entry will be registered.

 If exception is thrown in non-null field - error bubbles up to first nullable field.
-This nullable field is
-replaced with `null` and error entry is added to response.
+This nullable field is replaced with `null` and error entry is added to response.
 If all fields up to the root are non-null - **data** entry will be removed from response and only **errors** key will be presented.